Physical Energy by G F Watts

 Physical Energy is a monumental equestrian sculpture that has been cast on four separate occasions.
-Each bronze was made from a full-size plaster model, which is on permanent display in the Sculpture Gallery here at the Artists' Village.
-G F Watts first began to work on this ambitious project in the early 1880s.
-He continued to develop the bold and angular design right up until his death on 1 July 1904.
-Intended as a gift to the nation, Physical Energy represents Watts's lifelong commitment to create ambitious, large-scale art for the public.
+Each bronze was made from this plaster model, which Watts began to work on in the early 1880s.
+He continued to develop the bold and angular design up until his death on 1 July 1904.
+Intended as a gift to the nation, Physical Energy represents Watts’s lifelong commitment to creating ambitious, large-scale art for the public.

-Plans are underway to display the fourth bronze at Watts Gallery – Artists' Village.
-In preparation for the installation of the cast, the organisation is working in consultation with all our communities to re-examine the ways in which the sculpture's multiple histories can be explored and interpreted today.
+Plans are underway to display the fourth bronze at Watts Gallery – Artists’ Village.
+In preparation for the installation of the cast, the organisation is working in consultation with all our communities to critically re-examine the sculpture’s creative process, meaning and significance both historically and today.